hertzmann/hertzmann.github.io/_posts/2020-10-05-art-is-a-process.md

 Art Comes From A Process
 -------

-One important lesson that I kept relearning over and over is that **art arises from a process.**
+One important lesson that I kept relearning over and over is that **art comes from a process.**

-I was often disappointed to end up with a painting that seemed far from what I'd intended in the first place.
-I felt that reflected my poor skills, a lack of control over the outcome.
+My paintings often disappointed me, since they were far from what I'd intended in the first place; they showed my poor skills and lack of control over the outcome.
 I eventually realized can't predict how a drawing is going to turn out, and that this is a good thing.
 So much of what I learned is about guiding the process, how different choices affect it, how to cope with it.

 On my third day in Oxford, I decided to try digital watercolor simulation.
 After a few minutes of painting, I had this:
 <center>